istio/istio.io/content/en/docs/tasks/security/webhook/index.md

 security perspective, this default behavior is not recommended because a compromised webhook could then conduct privilege escalation attacks.

-This task shows how to use `istioctl`, instead of webhooks, to manage their configurations.
+This task shows how to use the new [{{< istioctl >}} x post-install webhook](/docs/reference/commands/istioctl/#istioctl-experimental-post-install-webhook) command to securely manage the configurations of the webhooks.

 ## Getting started